peregrineshahin/ChessProgrammingWiki/content/Deep_Blue.md

 The 1997 Deep Blue system was based on an IBM [RS/6000 SP](index.php?title=RS/6000&action=edit&redlink=1 "RS/6000 (page does not exist)") supercomputer, using 30 workstation nodes of [PowerPC](PowerPC "PowerPC") processors controlling 16 chess chips each, distributed over two [Micro Channel](https://en.wikipedia.org/wiki/Micro_Channel_architecture) boards.
 A chess chip features of a full-fledged chess machine on its own, along with [move generator](Move_Generation "Move Generation"), a smart move stack, hardware [evaluation function](Evaluation_Function "Evaluation Function"), and an [alpha-beta](Alpha-Beta "Alpha-Beta") hardware search controller.
 The [search](Search "Search") occurs in [parallel](Parallel_Search "Parallel Search") on two levels, one distributed over the IBM RS/6000 SP switching network and the other over the Micro Channel bus inside a workstation node.
 A master workstation node first starts the software search exclusively, to distribute work to all 30 workstation nodes only at a certain [depth](Depth "Depth") (i.e. 4 [plies](Ply "Ply")).
 After generation an appropriate number of childs and grandchilds etc., the software search per node utilize the 16 chess chips to search the final four plies plus [quiescence search](Quiescence_Search "Quiescence Search") in hardware.
 Since each chess chip could search 2 to 2.5 million [nodes per second](Nodes_per_Second "Nodes per Second"), the system speed reached about one billion nps (480 chips).
-During the 1997 match, the software search extended the search to about 40 plies along the forcing lines, even though the nonextended search reached only about 12 plies [[4]](#cite_note-4).
+During the 1997 match, the software search extended the search to about 40 plies along the forcing lines, even though the nonextended search reached only about 12 plies <a id="cite-note-4" href="#cite-ref-4">[4]</a>.

 ## Tournaments & Matches